WrestleMania X-Seven: Other WrestleMania Week events

-In addition to the event, WrestleMania Fan Axxess was held at the Reliant Hall which expanded upon the event by adding numerous activities including areas where attendees could buy special merchandise, see a production truck, and numerous WWF vehicles were on display.
-WWF taped SmackDown! at the Joe Louis Arena in Detroit, Michigan on March 27, 2001, as the final event before WrestleMania X-Seven and the following night after WrestleMania, Raw is War took place at the Fort Worth Convention Center in Fort Worth, Texas on April 2, 2001.
+In addition to the event, WrestleMania Fan Axxess was held at the Reliant Hall, which expanded upon the event by adding numerous activities including areas where attendees could buy special merchandise, see a production truck, and numerous WWF vehicles were on display.
+WWF taped SmackDown! at the Joe Louis Arena in Detroit, Michigan on March 27, 2001, as the final event before WrestleMania X-Seven and then following night after WrestleMania, Raw is War, took place at the Fort Worth Convention Center in Fort Worth, Texas on April 2, 2001.